 Although not specifically mentioned as a fault by the standard,

-and should never be rewarded.
-The ideal specimen must always
+possible, and should never be rewarded.
+The ideal specimen must

-consideration should be give to an exhibit that lacks this
+Absolutely no consideration should be give to an exhibit that

-quality.
-No consideration should be give to an exhibit that
+lacks this quality.
+No consideration should be give to an

-appears aggressive, threatening, or shy towards humans.
-These
+exhibit that appears aggressive, threatening, or shy towards

 In addition, a dog whose physical characteristics or lack of